 WHAT MAKES OUR COURSE UNIQUE?

-Course length: our six-week course enables us to go into much more detail than other courses.
+Course length: our six-week wildlife course enables us to go into much more detail than others.
 Without strict time constraints, we are able to delve much deeper into each subject, revealing the many wonders of the natural world.

 FGASA accreditation: the course is fully endorsed by FGASA (Field Guide Association of Southern Africa).